dkowitz/LowCal-Code/README.md

 node ~/LowCal-Code/bundle/gemini.ts (replace ~/LowCal-Code with your installation directory if different)
 ```

+For LM Studio:  Make sure LM Studio is running with the server enabled.

+For OpenRouter: An OpenRouter api key is required.

+For WebSearch: A Tavily api key is required.
+Highly recommend a free api key, which gets 1,000 api calls per month.
+Add "tavilyApiKey": "your-key-here" to your settings.json.

 #### Session Commands

 - **`/compress`** - Compress conversation history to continue within token limits